getodk/central-backend/docs/api.md

 ### Unsetting the current configuration [DELETE]

-If the Analytics configuration is unset, Administrators will once again see a message on the the Central administration website.
+If the Usage Reporting configuration is unset, Administrators will once again see a message on the the Central administration website.

 + Response 200 (application/json)
     + Attributes (Success)